-Four door, five door, boot?
-We break down the difference between a sedan and a hatch and the advantages of each.
+Four-door, five-door, boot?
+We break down the differences between a sedan and a hatchback and then we explore the advantages of each one.

 Cars come in a whole lot of flavours, and one of the first structural choices you’ll make is deciding between a sedan and a hatch.
-In South Africa hatchbacks take up 46% of the market, and sedans a paltry 23%, and that number hasn’t shifted much in the past four years.
-This is partly because hatchbacks have what Charl Grobler, the manager of marketing and product planning at Suzuki South Africa calls “a cool, sporty factor”, but there are advantages either side.
+In South Africa, hatchbacks take up 46% of the market and sedans a paltry 23%, and this number hasn’t shifted much in the past four years.

-Both builds do their job - transporting people and cargo - so the main difference boils down to personal preference and what you need from you car.
-Is flexibility more important than security, or a bigger space more key than a sporty look?
+Both builds do their job - transporting people and cargo - so the main difference boils down to personal preference and what you need from your car.
+Is flexibility more important than security, or a bigger boot space more key than a sporty look?
 It’s the versatility, affordability, and funky look of the hatchback that appeals to the South African market, but both vehicles have their place.